kmcnaught/kmcnaught.github.io/block-coding/direct-cursor-control.md

 [← Back to Block Coding](../)

-## Resources for Direct Cursor Control
+## Resources for direct cursor control

 If your student can move a cursor on screen using eye gaze, joystick, head pointer, or similar devices, these resources will help make block coding more accessible.